 Forests managed and conserved mostly for environmental and cultural reasons, with limited timber harvest.
 These forests are largely owned by the federal government and may be set aside as parks or wilderness areas, or as riparian, old-growth or endangered species habitat.

 Forests managed for multiple uses, including recreation, water, wildlife habitat and timber production.
 These forestlands are primarily in public, tribal and private ownership.

 This two-minute animated video answers the question, "What the heck is forest management?"
 Oregon forests are managed for a wide range of values, including wood products, wildlife habitat, recreation and more.
 Oregon laws and sustainable forest practices allow us to balance the environmental, social and economic needs of our state.
 This video is part of OFRI’s Forest Fact Breaks series, which uses bold animated graphics, sound effects and narration to teach about natural resource topics in a fun, easy-to-understand way.

 At a minimum, forests managed for timber production are considered sustainable when annual harvest does not exceed annual forest growth.
-In addition, sustainable practices include managing for non-timber values such as protecting water quality and fish habitat, protecting viewsheds, planting young trees as soon as possible and being mindful of wildlife habitat and protected areas.
+In addition, sustainable practices include managing for non-timber values such as protecting water quality, fish habitat and scenic vistas; planting tree seedlings as soon as possible after harvest; and being mindful of wildlife habitat and protected areas.

-The Oregon Forest Practices Act is a set of rules and guidelines intended to ensure sustainable forest management practices for all Oregon forest landowners and forest operators.
-It was the nation’s first forest practices act, and through periodic scientific updates, remains one of the strongest.
+The Oregon Forest Practices Act is a set of laws and rules intended to ensure sustainable forest management practices for all Oregon forest landowners and forest operators.
+It was the nation’s first forest practices act and, through periodic updates based on sound science, remains one of the strongest.

-In addition, many Oregon forest landowners rely on a number of internationally recognized certification programs to provide independent, third-party verification of sustainable forest management practices:
+In addition, many Oregon forest landowners rely on several internationally recognized certification programs to provide independent, third-party verification of sustainable forest management practices: